 - model or brand comparisons

-- answers to questions that remove objections before purchase
+- answers to questions that address pre-purchase objections

-Why Shopify Stores Often Do Not Grow in Google
+Why Shopify Stores Often Don’t Grow in Google

 - filters, sorting, tags